CSE 599 · Academic Case Study

 • Forward diffusion, denoising, and loss components were easier to isolate for debugging.

-• Swapping components (including FNO blocks) was straightforward in the modular baseline.
+• Swapping components, including FNO blocks, was straightforward in the modular baseline.

-What was difficult
+What stayed difficult

 • Timestep embeddings with FNO blocks caused shape mismatches and conditioning issues.